Introduction to Baltimore, Maryland

 Just 44 miles away in Washington, state-of-the-art MCI Arena hosts the NBA's Washington Wizards and the NHL's Washington Capitals.
 The Preakness Stakes, part of horseracing's triple crown, is held at Pimlico Race Course, in northwest Baltimore's Park Heights neighborhood.

 For recreation, the water is just a stone's throw away.
 Druid Hill Park within the city has not only the Baltimore Zoo, but also 17 tennis courts, 4 softball diamonds, 2 sand volleyball courts, a basketball court, a baseball diamond, a swimming pool and a frisbee field.
 Annapolis, known as the "Sailing Capital" of the country, has literally thousands of cruising and racing sailboats.
 Within 3 hours of the city is the Wisp Ski Area in Maryland; dozens more ski slopes are within a similar drive to the mountains in Pennsylvania.

 Baltimore at Night

-Baltimore has an energetic nightlife, ranking #2 (with Washington) among Forbes Magazine's list of the Top Cities for Singles.
-The "SoWeBo" area, much like New York City's SoHo, is a funky, bohemian district popular with artists and free thinkers.
+Baltimore has an energetic nightlife, the "SoWeBo" area, much like New York City's SoHo, is a funky, bohemian district popular with artists and free thinkers.
 Fells Point, one of the city's oldest and ethnically-varied neighborhoods, is now a revitalized hotspot loaded with shops, restaurants, bars and clubs.
 And, of course, Baltimore has some of the best seafood (especially crabs and crab cakes) in the country.
 Nearby Annapolis and Washington offer even more options.